-Is your kitchen or bath dark and dreary?
-A skylight will not only brighten up the room, but also add an architectural element that is sure to impress.
+Looking to brighten a dark and dreary space?
+A skylight will not only brighten up your home, it will also add an architectural style that is sure to impress.

 Want to open up a dark interior kitchen or bath?
 Want to make the beauty of the open sky part of your design plans?

 Consider installing a skylight, suggests Shannon Weigand, a certified master designer with Ellis Kitchen and Bath Studio in Columbus, Ohio.